 The class format is primarily lecture-based.
 However, in-class questions, discussion, and participation are encouraged.
 Lectures will include information from the textbook as well as additional outside sources, including films.
 Students are required to read the assigned readings before class to optimally participate with the material during lecture.
-Class attendance is not taken (see Quizzes), but highly recommended.
+Class attendance is not taken, but all material presented during lectures will be part of the exams.
+Class attendance is therefore highly recommended.